Jamie M. Morin

-Jamie Michael Morin (born 23 May 1975) is a former senior official in the United States Department of Defense.
-He was a private sector economist and research consultant before earning a Doctorate degree in political science from Yale University.
-He then served as a professional staff member on the United States Senate Committee on the Budget.
-Morin was Director of Cost Assessment and Program Evaluation at the Department of Defense.
-Previously, he was Assistant Secretary of the Air Force (Financial Management & Comptroller), and served concurrently as Acting Under Secretary of the Air Force from 3 July 2012 to 28 April 2013.
-He joined The Aerospace Corporation in 2017 as executive director of the Center for Space Policy and Strategy and vice president of Defense Systems Operations.
+Jamie Michael Morin (born 23 May 1975) is a former senior official in the United States Department of Defense who served as the Director of Cost Assessment and Program Evaluation from 2014 to 2017.
+He previously served as acting Under Secretary of the Air Force from 2012 to 2013, and as Assistant Secretary of the Air Force (Financial Management & Comptroller) from 2009 to 2014.

 Education

 Morin is a native of Detroit, Michigan and a graduate of the University of Detroit Jesuit High School & Academy in 1993.
 He attended Georgetown University's School of Foreign Service, graduating cum laude in 1996.
 In 1998, Morin earned a master's degree with distinction in Public Administration and Public Policy from the London School of Economics.
 In 2003 he received a doctorate in political science from Yale University.
 His dissertation addressed the political aspects of United States defense priorities in the post-Cold War environment.